Admins, Teachers & Staffs

 Contact + Bio

-2020-2021 marks Jeff Plapp’s 17th year with SDCCS and his sixteenth total as a teacher.
+2025 – 2026 marks Jeff Plapp’s 22nd year with SDCCS.
 Jeff graduated from San Diego State University with a Bachelor’s Degree in Fine Art.
 He continues to paint and sculpt as time allows.

-Jeff earned his teaching credential and Masters Degree through National University after a long career in the coffee industry.
-Jeff has always enjoyed being active, whether in his career or his pastime.
-He enjoys hiking, yoga, rock-climbing and even took part in a Tuff Mudder Run with fellow SDCCS staff.
-He hopes one day to climb Mt.
-Whitney.
+Jeff earned his teaching credential and Master’s Degree through National University after a long career in the coffee industry.
+Jeff has always enjoyed being active, whether in his career or in his free time.
+He enjoys hiking, yoga, and rock-climbing.
+He hopes to climb Mt.
+Whitney one day.

 Contact + Bio